openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/engagement/Engagement_Video.rst

 To access data about a video component, follow these steps.

 #.
 Open edX Insights at insights.edx.org.
 A list of the courses for which you
-   have the admin or staff role appears.
+   have the Admin or Staff role appears.

 #.
 Select the course.